A melting ice cube on a plate.

 Read that last sentence carefully.
 It does not say that temperature is kinetic energy, nor does it state exactly what is the relation between temperature and kinetic energy.

-Here is the relation: If temperature is measured in Kelvin degrees, then its value is directly proportional to the average kinetic energy of the molecules of a substance.
+Here is the relation: If temperature is measured in Kelvin degrees, then the value of temperature is directly proportional to the average kinetic energy of the molecules of a substance.
 Note that temperature is not energy, it is a number proportional to a type of energy.

 Heat, on the other hand, is actual energy measured in Joules or other energy units.
 Heat is a measurement of some of the energy in a substance.
 When you add heat to a substance, you are adding energy to the substance.
 This added heat (energy) is usually expressed as an increase in the kinetic energies of the molecules of the substance.
 If the heat (energy) is used to change the state of the substance, say by melting it, then the added energy is used to break the bonds between the molecules rather than changing their kinetic energy.